Transfer Student Requirements

 II) UC Davis Physics Admissions Standards

-No campus can require courses outside the Transfer Pathway for admission, but any campus may omit one or more of the Transfer Pathway courses from its decisions.
-At UC Davis we currently do not consider any specific courses in the major for admission.
-We expect that to change in the very near future.
-We will soon require all the Transfer Pathway classes except for Modern Physics (Physics 9D or 9HE) and General Chemistry (Chemistry 2ABC).
+No campus can require courses outside the Transfer Pathway for admission, but any campus may omit one or more of the Transfer Pathway courses from its decisions; thus, we do NOT require General Chemistry (Chemistry 2ABC).

 III) UC Davis Physics Graduation Requirements